sunghokim128/Computer-Vision-with-Pytorch/README.md

 ```

 ## Code Description
-**[core](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/tree/main/computer_vision_with_pytorch/core)**  folder contains functions that are crucial for the framework such as datasets, loss_fuctions and optimizers, plotting, etc
+**[core](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/tree/main/computer_vision_with_pytorch/core)**  folder contains functions that are crucial for the framework such as datasets, loss_fuctions, optimizers and plotting

 **[data](https://github.com/sunghokim128/Computer-Vision-with-Pytorch/tree/main/computer_vision_with_pytorch/data)**  folder is where all the downloaded datasets are stored